A celebration of those members of our extended family with creative, artistic and performing talents

 Among her last concert performances was in The Creation, with Beecham, in Sydney in 1940.

 They returned to England via Canada, travelling by train from Vancouver to Montreal, where at the beginning of November 1940, Dora boarded ship for Britain.
 This was a dangerous time to cross the Atlantic with the risk U-boat attacks.
 She was anxious to return to her children in London.
 Beecham had meant to follow after completing engagements in Canada and the United States.
 However he was offered a conductorship with the New York Metropolitan Opera so he remained in the USA.
-When Dora bade farewell to him in Canada, and he was never to rejoin her.
+Dora bade farewell to him in Canada, and he was never to rejoin her.
 When Beecham gave a concert in Vancouver on 7 November 1941, Miss Betty Humby played Mozart's Piano Concerto No. 24; it was she who would become the next Lady Beecham.

 Once back in wartime Britain, Dora resumed her career with a series of broadcasts for the BBC that included operatic arias with Boult and the BBC Orchestra.
 She also worked for the Motor Transport Corps, delivering medical supplies to hospitals and helped to raise money to equip the London Philharmonic Mobile canteen, which she drove to the scene of air-raids to provide refreshments to the emergency services and blitz victims.